Carl-Henric/MS2_Guardians_Pairs_Game/README.md

 ## Milestone 2 – Guardians Pairs Game

-I am designing a website with a javascript pairs game, with a Guardians of the Galaxy theme.
+I am designing a Javascript pairs game with a Guardians of the Galaxy theme.

 ![picture](assets/images/AmIResponsive_MS2.PNG)